Modified racing: Super DIRTcar Series

 The Driver's Independent Race Tracks (DIRT) was acquired by Boundless Racing in June 2004 which had purchased the World of Outlaws in February of that year.
-In November 2004, Boundless Racing changed its name to DIRT Motorsports.
+In November 2004, Boundless Racing changed its name to DIRT Motorsports and began doing business as the World Racing Group.
 In December of the same year, DIRT Motorsports bought Midwestern sanctioning body UMP.

 The former DIRT big-block (and small block) modified series has seen many changes in their car designs since the 1970s, but the competition and will to win has remained the same.
 The ultra-fast, super nimble cars race primarily in the Northeastern US and in Canada, but have had a race added in the Midwest on the 2007 and the 2008 schedules.
 NASCAR and World of Outlaws Late Model driver Tim McCreadie came from this series, as did World of Outlaws Late Model drivers Tim Fuller and Vic Coffey.
 All of those drivers still race in the series on a part-time basis, between 10 and 30 times a year.
-Notable drivers having competed in DIRT modifieds include Bobby Allison, Tony Stewart, Andrew Ranger, Dave Blaney, Carl Edwards, J. J. Yeley and David Reutimann.
+Notable drivers having competed in DIRTcar modifieds include Bobby Allison, Tony Stewart, Andrew Ranger, Dave Blaney, Carl Edwards, J. J. Yeley and David Reutimann.